 Best Rates For Drivers With No Recent Accidents

 Is your driving record spotless?
 If you’ve never caused a wreck, you should qualify for low cost auto insurance in Maine.
-Our study revealed that Geico has the lowest rates for this category of motorists.
+Our study revealed that State Farm has the lowest rates for this category of motorists.
 Our hypothetical driver was 29 years old.

 Best Rates For Teen Drivers

 It’s no secret that teens and young drivers are prone to accidents.
 Even if they’re responsible behind the wheel, their inexperience makes them less capable of anticipating and reacting to hazards on the road.
 That typically translates into higher insurance premiums for new drivers.
 Our study identified State Farm as having the most affordable car insurance for teenagers in Maine.

 Best Rates For Drivers With A DUI Or OUI

 Most people underestimate the long term cost of an OUI or DUI until they’re charged with the offense.
 In addition to court fines and attorney fees, you’ll also pay more in monthly insurance premiums.

 Luckily, Allstate offers cheap car insurance quotes in Maine for people who have a DUI or OUI conviction.
 This segment of our study focused on 29-year-old female and male drivers who had one OUI conviction in the past year.

 Best Rates For Senior Drivers

 Older drivers tend to be on the road less often, which usually translates into lower car insurance premiums.
 State Farm was found by our study to offer the lowest cost auto insurance for seniors in Maine.